Christmas market: France

+Germany

 Famous Christmas markets are held in the cities of Augsburg, Dresden, Erfurt, Frankfurt, Nuremberg, and Stuttgart, making them popular tourist attractions during the Christmas holiday season.
 The Nuremberg and Dresden markets draw about two million people each year; the Stuttgart and Frankfurt markets attract more than three million visitors.

 The two most visited Christmas markets in Germany are found in Dortmund, with more than three and a half million visitors of 300 stalls around a gigantic Christmas tree that stands 45 m tall, and in Cologne with 4 million people.
-Additionally, the city of Berlin claims more than 70 markets, which open in late November and close just after Christmas.
+Additionally, Berlin claims more than 70 markets, which open in late November and close just after Christmas.